Chart Color Schemes

 Population growth drivers in Rosanna are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on ABS population updates and AreaSearch validations, as of Feb 2026, Rosanna's estimated population is around 9,127.
-This reflects an increase since the 2021 Census, which reported a population of 8,616.
-The change was inferred from AreaSearch's estimate of 9,059 residents following examination of ABS ERP data released in June 2024 and validation of 95 new addresses since the Census date.
-Rosanna's population density ratio is 2,684 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Rosanna demonstrated a compound annual growth rate of 1.2%, outpacing its SA3 area.
-Population growth was primarily driven by overseas migration.
+The suburb of Rosanna's population is estimated at around 9,127 as of Feb 2026.
+This reflects an increase of 511 people since the 2021 Census, which reported a population of 8,616 people.
+The change was inferred from AreaSearch's estimate of the resident population at 9,059 following examination of the latest ERP data release by the ABS in June 2024 and an additional 95 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,684 persons per square kilometer, placing Rosanna in the upper quartile relative to national locations assessed by AreaSearch.
+Rosanna's growth rate of 5.9% since census positions it within 2.2 percentage points of the SA3 area (8.1%), demonstrating competitive growth fundamentals.
+Population growth for the suburb was primarily driven by overseas migration during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections released in 2023 adjusted to SA2 levels.
-Considering these projections, Rosanna is predicted to experience exceptional growth by 2041, increasing by 4,457 persons to a total population of around 13,584, reflecting an increase of approximately 49.7% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted employing weighted aggregation methods from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Considering these projections, exceptional growth is predicted over the period with Rosanna expected to increase by 4,371 persons to 2041, reflecting an overall increase of 47.1% in total population over the 17 years.

 Frequently Asked Questions - Population